• Skip to primary navigation

 • Place both types of chopped salmon in a bowl together with â…“ of the Dijon mustard, all the rum, lemon juice, dill, parsley and white pepper.
 Mix well, taste test and adjust seasoning according to taste.

-½ lb salmon, ½ lb cold smoked salmon, 6 teaspoon dijon mustard, 4 teaspoon rum, 4 teaspoon lemon juice, 4 tablespoon dill, 4 tablespoon parsley, ½ teaspoon white pepper
+½ lb sashimi/sushi-grade salmon, ½ lb cold smoked salmon, 6 teaspoon dijon mustard, 4 teaspoon rum, 4 teaspoon lemon juice, 4 tablespoon dill, 4 tablespoon parsley, ½ teaspoon white pepper

 Fried capers (5-10 minutes)